 - Optimization of the intensive care unit and total length of stay after adult cardiac surgery

-Funding in support of the Division’s basic/translational research is currently provided by the NIH, New York’s ECRIP program, the Lisa and James Cohen Family Endowment (five-year grant for angiogenesis), and the Stony Brook University Department of Surgery and School of Medicine.
+Funding in support of the Division’s basic/translational research has been provided by the NIH, New York’s ECRIP program, the Lisa and James Cohen Family Endowment (five-year grant for angiogenesis), and the Stony Brook University Department of Surgery and School of Medicine.
 In addition, major pharmaceutical companies provide support for clinical trials of newly developed drug therapies.